 Lava flow formed North Table Mountain and its sister mesa, South Table Mountain, about 60 million years ago.
 Today, North Table Mountain Park visitors enjoy panoramic views, 15-plus miles of trails and above all visitors come for the natural escape.
-This is a perfect hike near Denver for when you don’t have much time on your hands but need some fresh air.
-While the trails on Table Mountain are accessible all year round, the best time to hike is in the Spring and early Summer when wild flowers start to bloom.
+This is a perfect hike near Denver for when you have limited time on your hands and need some fresh air.
+While the trails on Table Mountain are accessible all year round, the best time to hike is in the spring and early summer when wild flowers start to bloom.
 Check out a detailed description of the hike, download a trail map and find driving directions below.

 EXPLORE THE MESA

 The Mesa is a habitat for countless natural Colorado wildlife and diverse species.
 It is home to prairie dogs and 80 to 100 mule deer.
 Golden eagles and red-tailed hawks nest in the mesa cliffs.
 A seasonal closure of Rim Rock Trail from February 1 to July 31 allows raptors to successfully fledge.
 Shore birds and ducks fly three seasonal ponds that dot the top of the mountain.
 Rattlesnakes are common, and shade is scarce.
 Lichen Peak Trail allows hikers to ascend to the park’s highest peak.
 The Golden Cliffs Trail at North Table Mountain provides climbers with access to routes on southern cliff walls in the park and Golden Cliffs Preserve.

 The parking lot and main trailhead are north of Golden on State Highway 93, just north of Pine Ridge Road.
 There are six dedicated spaces for horse trailers.
 Left turns are not permitted when leaving the parking lot and turning onto Highway 93.

 SOUTH SIDE OF THE MESA (GOLDEN CLIFFS PRESERVE)